-Printable electronics refers to the methods used to create electrical devices on various substrates including thin film, textiles and paper.
-Development of printable electronics technology provides benefits for end-users across sectors s and has the potential to enable products to be lower cost, lighter in weight, and to provide more integrated functionality and lower energy consumption both in manufacture and use.
+Printable electronics refers to the methods used to create electronic devices on various substrates including thin film, textiles and paper.
+Development of printable electronics technology provides benefits for end-users across sectors and has the potential to enable products to be cost-effective, lighter in weight, and to provide more integrated functionality and lower energy consumption in manufacture and use.

 CPI is the lead centre for innovation in the printable electronics market, with HVM Catapult Centre WMG also home to key capability in this sector.
 The HVM Catapult offers world class, open-access capability for the scale-up and commercialisation of new, innovative processes for the manufacture of products containing printed electronics.

 The core technology focus is in assets and technology expertise in support of;

 The printing of electronic functionality into devices, products and structures opens up a wide range of design opportunities.
 As printed electronics is increasingly adopted commercially it will lead to the creation of novel products for markets such as print and packaging, healthcare, built environment, automotive and aerospace.